 Dad rubbed his stubble, silent for a moment.
 He seemed to be pondering the situation, sifting through it with the due diligence of a Ministry official.
 Finally: “It’s okay with me if it’s okay with you two.”

-“Wait, so now you’re mooching off your dad?”
+“So you’re mooching off your dad, now?”

 Freddy winced.
 “Well played.”